linB110/orb_slam3_ros/RMSE_experiment/readme.md

    - Wait for `KeyFrameTrajectory.txt`
    - Convert trajectory to TUM format
    - Run `evo_ape` for RMSE analysis
+   - you need to open ros node (roscore) by yourself
 4. Repeat this over 50 runs to collect statistical data

 ## 🛠️ Scripts